 Starting your own business?
-Mark Boulton publishes another superb article with valuable advice for those going it alone.
+(Broken link removed, 2014.)
+Mark Boulton publishes another superb article with advice for those going it alone.
 Mark talks about why to do it in the first place, what to include in your business plan, where you can get help and how to manage your accounts.

-If you have any resources to share, leave a comment or send an email.
+If you have resources to share, leave a comment or send an email.